Yt-Anas/deploying-static-website-on-s3-using-terraform/README.md

 ## 🌐 Output
 After successful deployment, Terraform will provide a website endpoint URL.
 Open it in your browser to view the hosted static website.

 ---

-## ⚠️ Important Notes
-- Ensure AWS credentials are configured (`aws configure`)
-- Do not upload `.tfstate` files or sensitive data
-- Make sure your bucket name is globally unique

----

-## 📸 Demo
-You can add screenshots of your deployed website here for better presentation.

----

-## 🎯 Learning Outcomes
-- Hands-on experience with Terraform
-- Understanding of Infrastructure as Code (IaC)
-- AWS S3 static website hosting setup
-- Managing cloud resources programmatically

----